azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Developed a method using Arduino to send data collected from brainwave and skin conductor sensors.

+* Research on the Internet of Nano-things
+  * Conducted Research on Plasmonic Nano Antennas for Wireless Network of Nano sensors *
+  *

 Skills
 ======
 * Coding